 Recorded English and Maths lessons, and matching activities will be shared by class teachers each morning on Dojo.
-These will mirror the teaching that is happening in school and can be accessed at any time.
 When children complete work set by the teacher, this can be uploaded to Dojo messages or portfolios for marking and feedback.

-Live ZOOM sessions are also available throughout the week, where children can talk with their class teacher, explore other subjects and see their classmates.
+Live ZOOM sessions will be available throughout the week, where children can talk with their class teacher, explore other subjects and see their classmates.
 Links for these sessions are shared by teachers through Dojo.